cschwem2er/facerec/README.md

 <img src="man/figures/sw_facerec.png" width="400">

-Besides annotating faces in single images, face recognition data can be stored permantly with the Kairos.
+Besides annotating faces in single images, face recognition data can be stored permanently with the Kairos API.
 This allows to assign multiple images to subject ids and to provide estimates about whether faces from different images belong to the same subjects.